 To start with, remove the brush head from the top of the handle by pulling it straight off.

-Remove the screw from inside the centre of the base cap (arrowed below).
-You will need to use a T-8 size torx screwdriver.
+Remove the screw from inside the centre of the base cap (arrowed below) using a T-8 size torx screwdriver.
 If you don’t have one of these please support us in writing these repair guides by buying your screwdriver from us at ToothbrushBattery.com here.
+Some versions of the 2 series might not have a screw fitted.

 With the screw removed you can now pull the base cap off.
-You might be able to do this by hand but if there is a build-up of dried toothpaste in the seam you might need to use a plastic spudger or similar to start prying the cap off.
+You might be able to do this by hand but if there is a build-up of dried toothpaste in the seam you might need to use a blunt metal or plastic spudger, or similar tool to start prying the cap off.

 Store the cap and the screw safely.